Joseph Herbert Tritton: Career

-After working for only five years, Tritton became a partner in Barclay, Bevan, Tritton & Co.
+After working for five years, Tritton became a partner in Barclay, Bevan, Tritton & Co.
 When it became known as Barclays Bank, he served on its board of directors, retiring as a director in 1918.

 Tritton was a co-founder of the Institute of Bankers and served as its President twice.
-The institute worked in educating bankers, and in standardizing their way of working.
+The institute worked in educating bankers and standardizing their way of working.
 Tritton also served on the Council of Foreign Bondholders and was the honorary secretary of the London Clearing Bankers.

 Tritton was involved in founding the London Chamber of Commerce in 1882.
 He also became its president.

 Tritton served as the Chairman of the Indo-European Telegraph Company (now Siemens Communications).

 Triton was also chairman of the General Steam Navigation Company (GSN).
 He was elected at age 30 in 1874, with little experience of the shipping business.
 He began his chairmanship with bold moves to double the company's capital, and to modernize its fleet.
 His chairmanship ended with his forced resignation after the company had come close to financial collapse in 1892.
-However respected Tritton might later become as a banker, at least with regard to GSN, he failed as an entrepreneur.
-On the other hand, his successor Richard White was a successful entrepreneur.
+His successor Richard White was a successful entrepreneur.
 In Tritton's obituary, his chairmanship of GSN was not mentioned.

-Philanthropy
+Honours

 Tritton was elected as a Fellow of the Royal Society of Arts in 1890.
 He was a recipient of the Order of the Lion and the Sun.

-Religious life

-Tritton was a devout Christian and a speaker at the biggest international Protestant conference to date in London, 1888.
-He spoke of Paul's the apostle's words whose conviction led him to say that he was a man indebted to the world (Romans 1:14:"I am obligated both to Greeks and non-Greeks, both to the wise and the foolish").
-Likewise, so Tritton, Christians ought approach ministry and missions with the same attitude and use commerce as a means of propagating Christ-like values.
-Commerce and Missions are to cooperate and pay off the debt of love to the world.

 Personal life

 On 17 June 1867, he married Lucy Jane Smith, the daughter of Henry Abel Smith (1826–1890) of Wilford, Nottingham, a banker with interests in Lincoln and Nottingham.
-They had five sons and four daughters.
+They had five sons, including the banker Herbert Leslie Melville Tritton, and four daughters.